The Best Canned Chili at the Grocery Store (With a New #1!)

 https://sporked.com/article/best-canned-chili/

 What’s in the best canned chili?
 Well, partner, that’s between you and god.
-There are so many options: beans, no beans, spice, no spice, beef, turkey, soy protein—if you like it in homemade chili, you’ll probably find it in canned chili from the grocery store.
+There are so many options: beans or no beans; tomatoes or no tomatoes; beef or turkey or soy protein?
+Basically, if you like it in homemade chili, you’ll probably find it in canned chili from the grocery store.

 Chili is one of the most versatile foods known to man.
 We love that.
 You can crack open a can and just eat it straight, or dress it up with fixins like diced onion, crushed-up crackers, shredded cheddar, and sour cream.
 Hell, some people even eat it on spaghetti.